-- we think your security information is being used by someone else without permission (for example, if there's unusual activity on your savings account) - there are other legal, regulatory or security reasons why we need to do so.
+- we think your security information is being used by someone else without permission (for example, if there's unusual activity on your savings account) - you have not complied with your obligations under the agreement in a material way. - you have committed (or attempted) fraud against us or someone else. - we have reasonable grounds to suspect you have used or tried to use your savings account illegally or for a criminal activity. - we have been instructed by the authorities to suspend your account. - there are other legal, regulatory or security reasons why we need to do so.